bcgov/sbc-mcap/src/demo-spa/README.md

 The demo application uses the `dotenv` node module to read these items from an optional `.env` file if they are not present in the OS environment.
 You can also setup a launch config in your Visual Studio Code IDE to set these environment variables at launch.

 ## Running the SPA Demo page
 Once you have the static pages available, either through the development node application or on your own web server, browse to the url of the SPA Demo page.
-For a localhost setup the url will be http://localhost:8080  or the url provided by your proxy if testing cobrowse features
+For a localhost setup the url will be http://localhost:8080  or the url provided by your proxy if testing cobrowse features.

+These are instructions for running the Demo application using localtunnel

+- Install localtunnel or similar proxy.  `npm i -g localtunnel`
+- Start the demo app.  `npm start`
+- Start localtunnel in another terminal window.  `lt --port 8080`<br>
+(note you can optionally choose your own subdomain with the `-s` option)
+- Browse to the url provided by the proxy (you may get a localtunnel splash screen first)

 <i>Please note the code contained in this project is example code only.
 This code can be used as a starting point for a developing your own production application but is not intended or expected to be
 interpreted as a supported or finished project. </i>